 At Walter Infant School and Nursery, we consider ourselves to be a "BIG School for LITTLE PEOPLE".
 We have designed a 'BIG' curriculum to excite, inspire and foster a desire to learn; we want our children to know more about the world around them and to be happy, confident and successful.
 We will encourage our children to have very positive behaviours for learning and to ask BIG questions and for our staff team to support our children in finding authentic, age-appropriate answers to those questions and inspire them to want to know more.
-Our children will learn through real-life and practical experiences, as well as through wonderful, awe inspiring fiction texts in which they can 'see themselves' and exciting and purposeful non-fiction texts.
+Our children will learn through real-life and practical experiences, as well as through wonderful, awe-inspriring, non-fiction texts.
 Our children will learn inside and outside the classroom, fulfilling and exceeding the requirements of national age-appropriate curriculums in a stimulating, fun and memorable way.